heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 - [x] Investigate and decide a data structure for storing cell states
 - [ ] The game state is returned after one tick
-- [ ] cell with no neighbours dies after one tick
+- [x] Live cell with no neighbours dies after one tick
-- [ ] Cell with two neighboring cells remains unchanged after one tick
+- [x] Live cell with two neighboring cells remains unchanged after one tick
-- [ ] Cell with three neighboring cells remains unchanged after one tick
+- [x] Live cell with three neighboring cells remains unchanged after one tick
-- [ ] Cell with four neighboring cells dies after one tick
+- [x] Live cell with four neighboring cells dies after one tick
-- [ ] A dead cell with exactly three neighboring cells becomes alive after one tick
+- [x] A dead cell with exactly three neighboring cells becomes alive after one tick

 ## Planning the data structure